Pesawaran Regency

 Pesawaran Regency is a regency (kabupaten) of Lampung Province, Sumatra, Indonesia.
-It covers an area of 1,278.21 km^{2}, and had a population of 398,848 at the 2010 Census and 477,468 at the 2020 Census; the official estimate as at mid 2024 was 494,183 (comprising 253,749 males and 240,434 females).
+It covers an area of 1,278.21 km^{2}, and had a population of 398,848 at the 2010 Census and 477,468 at the 2020 Census; the official estimate as of mid 2025 was 507,656 (comprising 260,486 males and 247,170 females).
 The regency seat is the town of Gedung Tataan (sometimes written as "Gedong Tataan").
 This regency was formerly part of South Lampung Regency from which it was separated on 17 July 2007.

 Administrative districts

 Administratively, at the 2010 Census the regency was divided into seven districts (kecamatan).
 However, since 2010 four new districts have been created from parts of existing districts, bringing the total to eleven districts.
 The four new districts were Marga Punduh, Teluk Pandan, Way Ratai and Way Khilau.
-The eleven districts are tabulated below with their areas and their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The eleven districts are tabulated below with their areas and their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages (all classed as rural desa) in each district and its post code.